CaiPeng99/Currency_Exchanger/README.md

 ### 6. What is Spring Cloud Gateway?
 features:
-- match routes on any request attribute
+- match routes on any requested attribute
 - define Predicates and Filters
 - Integrates with Spring Cloud Discovery Client (Load Balancing)
 - Path Rewriting